Activities for team building and games for your virtual team

 40. My wonderful bonus game—the Enigma Escape Room

-The Enigma Place to Conceal My We took a trip to the Enigma Escape Centre, where our team was trapped in a room full of puzzles that we had to crack to get out in just one hour.
+The Enigma Place to Conceal My We took a trip to the Enigma Escape Centre, where our team was trapped in a room full of puzzles that we had to crack to get out inone hour.

-Why we love it: business schools have used models to train students for years to excel in the real world, and even medical schools.
-We enjoy the thought of expanding this collegial spirit into the realm of the profession.
+Business schools, and even medical schools, have used models to train students to excel in the real world for years.
+We enjoy the thought of expanding this collegial spirit into the profession.

 48. Create a Video Office (style Office)

-Humor is a basic "staff building agent."
-Making an amusing workplace documentary shows all the amazing inside jokes that only friends can appreciate in the company, and it also presents a golden opportunity to make some new jokes.
+Humor is a basic “staff building agent.”
+Making an amusing workplace documentary shows all the amazing inside jokes that only friends can appreciate in the company, and it presents a golden opportunity to make some new jokes.
 Experts agree that humor has many influential qualities that strengthen working relationships; it generates morale, reduces tension, and helps people feel more relaxed with each other.
 The mix makes people working together.
-Plus, it's hard work to make an office documentary, especially a good one.
-To pull it off, it takes lots of strategic preparation, joint guidance, commitment and, of course, teamwork.
-Why we enjoy it: Producing a documentary for the workplace offers years of team bonding.
+Plus, it’s hard work to make an office documentary, especially a good one.
+To pull it off, it takes lots of strategic preparation, joint guidance, commitment and teamwork.
+Producing a documentary for the workplace offers years of team bonding.
 Teams are getting closer as they create the documentary, and keep bonding as they replay their production over and over again, recalling stories inside, and reviving all that wonderful, priceless laughter.

 49. Scavenger pursuit

 Scavenger hunts in our daily lives help us play out the fast-paced thrills of a whodunit mystery.
-We loved them as children and we still love them now ... but many of us are still not having time to do them.
-Scavenger hunts are easy to schedule, and when you realize how much enjoyment you get out of a usually small expenditure, they 're inexpensive.
+We loved them as children and we still love them now .
+But many of us are still not having time to do them.
+Scavenger hunts are easy to schedule, and when you realize how much enjoyment you get out of a usually small expenditure, they’re inexpensive.
 Just a little creativity to prepare an exciting scavenger hunt.
 Scavify has some amazing suggestions especially for the workplace teams to organize scavenger hunts.
-Why we enjoy it: Scavenger hunts get teams to work together and connect without ever worrying about it.
+Scavenger hunts get teams to work together and connect without ever worrying about it.

-The shared objective of solving a puzzle takes teams together, and for all team participants, the essence of excitement itself almost assures optimum participation.
+The shared objective of solving a puzzle brings teams together, and the essence of excitement almost assures optimum participation for all team participants.

 50. Fifty-seven.
 The quiet construction challenge